Plantar Fasciitis Treatment in Alexandria, VA

 Note: Please consult your physician before taking any medications.
 In persistent cases, Extracorporeal Shock Wave Treatment (ESWT) may be used to treat the heel pain.

 Are you experiencing plantar fasciitis?
-Call Advanced Pace Foot and Ankle Center in Alexandria, VA at (703) 971-7100 to learn more about your options!
+Call Advanced Pace Foot and Ankle Center in Alexandria, VA call (703) 971-7100 and for the office on Sherwood, call (703) 360-9292 to learn more about your options!